 The Thrill of the Chase is a personal story that contains a poem with nine clues to the whereabouts of the treasure.
 He’s said that it’s hidden in the Rocky Mountains somewhere north of Santa Fe.
 He’s given four more clues in the last year, none of which are very helpful (see the bottom of this post).
 Fenn also gave an accidental clue in his latest book, Too Far to Walk released in the fall of 2013.
 He writes that the treasure is somewhere on the fold-out map in the book.
 It’s not much of a clue; as the map is only of the US Rockies, it eliminates Canada.
 He said he didn’t realize that he’d done it, but after spending time with Fenn, you wonder.

 One thing Fenn will say is that most people are missing the most important clue; “begin it where warm waters halt”.
-When you solved this clue, he shared, and the others will fall into place.
+When you solve this clue,” he shared, “the others will fall into place.
 “If you don’t know ‘where warm water halts,’ Fenn said, “you don’t have anything.”
 It’s not much, but it’s a start.

 Fenn told us last year that one of the reasons he hid the treasure was to bring families together to search for it.
 He wanted “to get kids off the couch and out of the game room and into the sunshine.”
 It’s not only families out hunting for the treasure; strangers are coming together, both online and in person, to discuss the clues.
 “People are being drawn together and I didn’t anticipate that to the degree it’s happening.”
 It’s even generated a treasure-hunting event.
 Fennboree!
 The Faux Fenn Treasure Hunt will take place at Gallina Canyon Ranch in Abiquiu on May 16th and 17th.
 The limited slots for participants are almost filled.
 The book has even generated websites.
 Fenn shared that Dal Neitzel’s Thrill of the Chase blog, gets over 4,000 hits a day.
 Read the Meeting Forrest section.
 It’s fascinating.